eduNEXT/openedx-alexa-adaptor-template/README.md

    `<skill-name>` is the name of your skill. e.g: `skills/openedx-skill/`.
 2. Make your changes.
 3. Commit your changes.
 4. Push your changes to the repository.
 Ensure that you push to the `master` branch.

-After you push your changes, the skill will be deployed automatically, you'll only you need to wait a few minutes to see the changes in the skill in the Amazon Alexa Console.
+After you push your changes, the skill will be deployed automatically, you will only you need to wait a few minutes to see the changes in the skill in the Amazon Alexa Console.